Alexis Tsipras: Second cabinet

 In May 2016, new austerity measures proposed by Tsipras passed Parliament.
 The legislation increased taxes to middle- and high-level income earners; make across-the-board budget cuts amounting to about 3% of Greece's GDP; removed value-added-tax discounts; cut pensions; and increase deregulation.
 Tsipras called for calm on the streets and defended the austerity package, saying it fell in line with the agreement reached with the EU the previous year.
 Further austerity legislation included a provision for "contingency" measures, including wage and pension cuts, that would take effect automatically if budget targets were derailed next year.
 Taxes on cigarettes, coffee and craft beer were also raised, while an unpopular property tax was restructured to increase revenues from larger buildings.
 A new privatisation agency was set up which would have a 99-year remit to develop and sell state-owned property.
 Tsipras defended his adoption of new fiscal measures, telling Parliament: "Spring may be almost over but we are looking forward to an economic spring and a return to growth this year."
 In December 2016, a social reform aimed at the poorest pensioners caused the suspension of Greek debt relief measures by the European Union.

 The economic policy of his government, often described as aligned with the directives of the European Commission, earned him strong opposition from the left.
-Thus, the Communist Party of Greece (KKE) is in opposition and some of the militants of Syriza leave the party to create the Unity.
+Some Syriza MPs split from the party and formed the Popular Unity.
 On the other hand, those close to the government believe that it had to face "the obstruction of state institutions and the oligarchy" and that "a left-wing government cannot succeed alone, especially if its country is small and on the verge of bankruptcy".
 For their part, senior European officials acknowledge that "this government will, more than any other, be scrutinized when it regains its autonomy."

-In a July 2017, Tsipras opined that the Greek economy was "on the up" and that "the worst is clearly behind us."
-He also expressed confidence that Greece will no longer have to rely on bailouts and international oversight in 2018.
+In July 2017, Tsipras opined that the Greek economy was "on the up" and that "the worst is clearly behind us."
+He also expressed confidence that Greece would no longer have to rely on bailouts and international oversight in 2018.
 According to media reports from mid-July, Greece was considering rejoining the bond market for the first time since 2014 to borrow from the capital market.
-It was speculated that the government could issue a five-year bond at a time when yields on Greek bonds are their lowest since the country left the market in 2014.
+It was speculated that the government could issue a five-year bond at a time when yields on Greek bonds were their lowest since the country left the market in 2014.
 The announcement came a few days after the IMF "in principle" approved Greece for a conditional loan of up to $1.8 billion.
 The IMF made the payment of the loans contingent on Greece's debt sustainability, demanding that euro-zone countries provide debt relief to the country.